tcsenpai/The-Ember-Index/README.md

 You can revisit the ember, reignite it, or gently return it to sleep — without guilt, without pressure.

 It's not a todo list.
-It’s a memory temple for the parts of you that once burned brightly.
+It's a memory temple for the parts of you that once burned brightly.

 ---

 ## ⚙️ Prerequisites & Setup

-To make The Ember Index fully functional, you’ll need two community plugins:
+To make The Ember Index fully functional, you'll need two community plugins:

 ### 1. [Templater](https://github.com/SilentVoid13/Templater)